realbieliauskas/Parduotuve/README.md

 Summoners Wardrobe is an e-shop powered by Blazor and written in C#, designed to facilitate the sale of digital goods (skins) inspired by the video game "League of Legends" by Riot Games. **Note:** This project does not sell or distribute actual skins.
 Instead, it provides a certificate of ownership in the form of a text file as a novelty item following a "purchase."

 The project leverages **Interactive Server Rendering** to deliver a smooth user experience and simplify the implementation of complex interactive components.
-Data is stored using a **SQLite database** with the help of **Entity Framework Core**, and the **MudBlazor CSS library** is used to create consistently styled and scalable UI elements.
+Data is stored using a **SQLite database** with the help of **Entity Framework Core**, and the **MudBlazor Component library** is used to create consistently styled and scalable UI elements.

 ---